 Teams can be created through school clubs, classes, home school groups, 4-H groups, scout troops, local nature centers etc. The only requirements of a team are a minimum of five students and one adult advisor/chaperone.

-Congratulations to Cumberland county High school for placing 1st at the 2022 Area V Competition and to Buckingham County High School for placing 3rd Place overall.
-Both teams Competed at the state level at Eastern Mennonite University on May 15 & 16.
+Congratulations to Buckingham county High school for placing 2nd at the 2023 Area V Competition and to Cumberland County High School for placing 3rd Place overall.
+Both teams will Compete at the state level at Virginia State University on May 21 & 22.